Obtain an Emergency 30-Day Substitute Teaching Permit

 Next Steps

 Once we receive all these items, one of our Credential Technicians will recommend you for the permit online and send you a receipt (TCC).
-You will then receive an email from CTC prompting you to complete the application online and pay for the permit with a credit or debit card using their website.
+You will then receive an email from CTC prompting you to complete the application online. ***IMPORTANT: Please make sure to click on the “employer recommendation” tab.
+If you click on the “new credential application” tab, the process for you to obtain your substitute teaching permit will be delayed.

 What Does the 30-Day Substitute Permit Allow Me to Do?